RosettaCommons/demos/protocol_capture/2014/MP_PymolViewer/README.txt

       in the PDB.
 These can be turned off manually by hiding the line view for the MEM residue.

 ## Example Outputs ##
-The following example outputs are included in the example_outputs/ directory to demonstrate what the PyMOL session should look like:
+The folowing outputs will be generated from the standalone pymol viewer application.
+A version of these outputs are also provided in the example_outputs/ directory:
   1. 1c3w.pse          : Example pymol session file including membrane planes objects
   2. 1c3w.png          : Example image of PDB 1c3w (bacteriorhodopsin) embedded in the membrane (from session file)
   3. 1c3w_tr_0001.pdb  : Output PDB file containing membrane position information in MEM residue